 Employers and recruiters commonly look at LinkedIn profiles because they know it will paint a fuller picture of the candidate.
 They also want to see how you present yourself as a professional to the world at large.
 After all, when you are hired by your future employer, you will be in essence representing them on LinkedIn.

 Since we know that employers will make the trip to your LinkedIn profile more often than not, make it worth their while.
-Increase your chances of landing an interview by upgrading your LinkedIn profile with these tips.

 Ask former colleagues and classmates to leave references

 References are one of the most valuable aspects of a LinkedIn profile.
 If there are people who have worked with you in the past, get them to leave you a reference.
 It’s best to ask someone who was in a higher position than you because those reviews are weighed more than a colleague who was at the same level.
 Recruiters will notice this difference.

 However, I would still recommend getting a reference from a colleague as well.
 A reference from a colleague at your level is still better than no references at all.
 And you can return the favour by leaving them a reference as well.

 If you don’t have a lot of work experience, ask for references from classmates who have worked with you on a major project and can speak about the specific skills you have.

 Once they submit their reference, it will appear on your profile.
 Not many people have references on their LinkedIn profile, so if you have at least one or two, it will make you stand out.